Homology and cohomology via the partial group algebra: Auxiliary facts on idempotents and cancellation

 where $N = (n_{i,j})$ is the $k \times k$ matrix which has entries $n_{i,j} = - r_j$ if $i \neq j$ and $n_{i,i} = 0$. \end{rmk} The next result shows that there is an equality analogous to \eqref{equation.symmetric.matrix} involving a skew-symmetric matrix $M$.
-It is this second equality, whose proof is quite more involved, which will be needed in next section for studying the left augmentation ideal $IG$ when $G = \Z$.
+It will be needed in the next section for studying the left augmentation ideal $IG$ when $G = \Z$.

 \begin{lemma} Suppose that $r_1 e_1 + \ldots + r_k e_k = 0$, where $e_1, \ldots, e_k$ are idempotents that commute with each other.
 Let $v_1 $ be the column vector $(e_1, \ldots, e_k)^t$.
 Then there are elements $b_1, \ldots, b_k \in R$ and a skew-symmetric matrix $M \in M_k(R)$ (i.e. $M^t = - M$ and all diagonal entries of $M$ are 0) such that